 I was able to shadow more doctors this way and discover that my favorite specialty is pediatrics.
 I sometimes translated for other students abroad and was able to be a familiar English-speaking face to them.
 I also made so many friends and felt as if I belonged in the clinic with my nurse friends.
 I truly had a Spanish experience all because of my internship, and I’m still processing all of the skills and amazing opportunities this internship created.

 EDITOR'S NOTE: CEA's internship placements are individualized, and when placing students in an internship abroad, our team takes care to align each internship in accordance to the student's experience, area of interest, language fluency and other readiness factors.

-Kaylee Phillips is the Fall 2019 Alumni Ambassador in Seville, Spain, and is currently studying at University of South Carolina Columbia.
+Kaylee Phillips is a CEA Alumni Ambassador who studied abroad in Seville, Spain, during the Fall 2019 semester.
+She is currently a student at the University of South Carolina - Columbia.

 Read more about our CEA MOJO Bloggers & Photographers.